 If you prefer getting off the freeway and taking a scenic detour, your list of roads to drive just got longer.
 The Federal Highway Administration (FHWA) recently released new designations for the National Scenic Byways Program (NSBP) for the first time since 2009.
-The new additions of 15 All-American Roads and 34 National Scenic Byways across 28 states increase the overall number to 184 (150 National Scenic Byways and 37 All-American Roads) in 48 states.
+The new additions of 15 All-American Roads and 34 National Scenic Byways across 28 states increase the overall number of America’s Byways to 184 in 48 states.

 To receive a designation, a roadway must prove significance among six intrinsic qualities: scenic, historic, recreational, cultural, archaeological, and natural.
 An All-American Road needs to meet two of the six qualities while a National Scenic Byway must meet one.